Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**24th April 2015**

+* Added spell slots to the first page
+* Cleaned up a few pages by adding tooltips for the text that was there.
+* Changed colors on a lot of buttons and tabs

 **21st-23rd April 2015**

 * Bars now clear before importing.
 They currently do not work with formula attributes (passive_perception).